-My jewelry works for every woman, it’s so versatile.
-It’s not about where you live, but what’s your personality; are you an all-American girl, or are you a Brigitte Bardot or a Grace Kelly?
-Are you classically chic, or are you bohemian?
+I’m from middle America and my jewelry, because it is so day-to-night, works for every woman.
+It’s so versatile.
+It’s not about where you live but what’s your personality: Are you an All-American girl or are you a Bridget Bardot or a Grace Kelly?
+Are you classically chic or are you bohemian?

 What are the jewelry trends for 2011?

 Lots of mixed metals.
 You are going to see a lot of peony and salmon color, a lot of turquoise.
 I think you are going to see a lot of long, gorgeous necklaces and a lot of pendants.
-Crystals, layering and the influence of mixing metals… whether it will be antique gold and black diamonds… I think this is where I see a big trend happening… it’s so chic and elegant and vintage on anybody.
+Crystals, layering and the influence of mixing metals is where I see a big trend happening.
+It’s so chic and elegant and vintage.

 Where do you get your inspiration?